Rui Costa

 None

 Portuguese veteran Rui Costa brings a wealth of experience and racing savvy to EF Education-EasyPost.
-The former world champion and three-time Tour de France stage winner will be a great mentor for our younger riders.
-With his cool head and tactical wits, he will show them how to turn opportunities into victories on the road.
-The best way to do so will be by winning himself.
+The former world champion and three-time Tour de France stage winner is a great mentor for our younger riders.
+With his cool head and tactical wits, he helps them understand how to turn opportunities into victories on the road.

-Rui had a great season in 2023.
-He won the Japan Cup and a stage of the Vuelta España, as well as a stage and the general classification at the Volta a la Comunitat Valenciana.
+Last season, Rui won the Portuguese road race national title for the second time in his career, ten years after he first won it, a testament to the longevity of his career.
+He is a former winner of the Japan Cup, and has also won a stage of the Vuelta España, as well as a stage and the general classification at the Volta a la Comunitat Valenciana.
 In total, Rui has crossed finish lines first 32 times during his 18-year career.

 It all started when he was a kid, heading out for his first rides with his dad, who was also a cyclist, near their hometown of Póvoa de Varzim in Portugal.
-That’s where Rui first learned the tricks that brought him success in the biggest races, including his rainbow world-champion’s jersey.
+That’s where Rui first learned the tricks that brought him success in the biggest races, including his rainbow stripes of world champion’s jersey.

 Nowadays, Rui still lives in Portugal, with his wife who is from the island of Madeira.
 That’s where Rui and his family like to head when they have time to relax.
 Rui brings his bike and goes training on the quiet roads through the semi-tropical forest by the seaside.
 He is grateful that he has had the chance to make his living doing the sport he loves most.